๐Ÿ“History of Modern China

 ASEAN's Role in Dispute Resolution Attempts

-• Promotes a Code of Conduct (COC) that would establish binding rules for behavior in the South China Sea—negotiations have continued since 2002
+• Has been promoting a Code of Conduct (COC) that would establish binding rules for behavior in the South China Sea.
+Negotiations have continued since a non-binding Declaration of Conduct was signed in 2002, with little concrete progress.

-• Operates by consensus, meaning China can effectively veto strong statements by cultivating allies like Cambodia within the organization
+• Operates by consensus, meaning China can effectively block strong statements by cultivating close relationships with members like Cambodia, which has repeatedly prevented unified ASEAN positions critical of Beijing

-• Represents the tension between unity and national interests—claimant states want stronger action while non-claimants prioritize economic ties with China
+• Represents the tension between unity and national interests.
+Claimant states (Vietnam, the Philippines) want stronger collective action, while non-claimants (Thailand, Laos) prioritize their economic ties with China and resist confrontation.

-Compare: 2016 Arbitration vs. ASEAN diplomacy—the arbitration sought legal resolution through binding judgment, while ASEAN pursues political resolution through negotiation.
-China's rejection of the arbitration and preference for bilateral talks over ASEAN frameworks shows how powerful states can choose their preferred arena.
+Compare: 2016 Arbitration vs. ASEAN diplomacy: the arbitration sought legal resolution through binding judgment, while ASEAN pursues political resolution through negotiation.
+China's rejection of the arbitration and preference for bilateral talks over ASEAN frameworks shows how powerful states can choose their preferred arena, selecting whichever venue gives them the most leverage.

 Quick Reference Table